-Plans are being prepared to construct a 10-unit residential building on the parcel of land located at the north-east corner of the intersection of Ferland Street and Jolliet Avenue in Ottawa, Ontario.
+Plans are being prepared to construct a 10-unit residential building (stacked townhomes) on the parcel of land located at the north-east corner of the intersection of Ferland Street and Jolliet Avenue in Ottawa, Ontario.
 The property is currently undeveloped due to the recent demolition of a 5-unit residential structure.
 The site location is provided on the Borehole Location Plan, Figure 1.

-Based on preliminary design drawings provided to us, the property has a surface area of about 710 square metres.
-The proposed development will consist of a 3-storey wood structure with a basement level, and three above ground parking spaces.
+Based on the design information provided to us, the property has a surface area of about 710 square metres.
+The proposed development will have a footprint of about 240 square metres, and will consist of a 3-storey wood structure with a basement level.
 The structure is anticipated to be fully serviced (water, sanitary and storm services).
+The underside of footing elevation is proposed as 55.02 metres.